Reference desk: Purpose and usage

 Library users can consult the staff at the reference desk for help in finding information.
 Using a structured reference interview, the librarian works with the library user to clarify their needs and determine what information sources will fill them.
-To borrow a medical analogy, reference librarians diagnose and treat information deficiencies.

 The ultimate help provided may consist of reading material in the form of a book or journal article, instruction in the use of specific searchable information resources such as the library's online catalog, or subscription bibliographic/full text databases, or simply factual information drawn from the library's print or online reference collection.
 Information is also provided to patrons through electronic resources.
 Typically, a reference desk can be consulted either in person, by telephone, through email or online chat, although a library user may be asked to come to the library in person for help with more involved research questions.
 A staffed and knowledgeable reference desk is an essential part of a library.

 The services that are provided at a reference desk may vary depending on the type of library, its purpose, its resources, and its staff.
 The services of circulation and reference desks are also sometimes combined.